Lover (album): Commercial performance

+In continental Europe, Lover reached number one in Latvia, Lithuania, the Netherlands, Norway, Portugal, Spain, and Sweden.
+The album was certified triple platinum in Poland and Denmark; and platinum in Austria, Belgium, France, Italy, and Norway.
+In China, it became the first international album to sell more than one million units within its first release week and made Swift the first international artist to have three million-selling albums, after 1989 and Reputation.
 Lover sold more than 3.2 million copies worldwide in 2019, becoming the year's best-selling album by a solo artist and the second overall, behind Japanese group Arashi's greatest hits album 5x20 All the Best!!
 1999–2019.
 The International Federation of the Phonographic Industry (IFPI) recognized Swift as the Global Recording Artist of 2019, making her the first female artist to twice earn that honor—her first being in 2014.